 UNH Law is in the top six for law school employment outcomes in New England, and, because New Hampshire is a Uniform Bar Exam (UBE) jurisdiction, our graduates can apply for bar admission to more than 20 other UBE states around the country.

-University of New Hampshire School of Law strives to provide its students with the best possible legal education.
+UNH Law strives to provide its students with the best possible legal education.
 UNH Law is a community of scholars, oriented towards the practice of law, who teach, learn and empower others to contribute productively to a global legal system.
 Students from around the world with diverse experiences engage in active, practice-based learning in small, cooperative and interactive learning environments.
 While traditional areas of law and emerging specialties are taught, the intellectual property law curriculum, one of the broadest in the country, is continually emphasized and improved.
 Graduates are highly capable, confident professionals who will serve clients, employers and the public with integrity and excellence.

 Statement of Values